Redesigning the Partner Portal

 Overview

-As the sole UX designer, I led the strategy, research, and execution behind the redesign, building a modular system that improved usability and dramatically reduced internal content maintenance.
+As the sole UX designer on the project, I led strategy, research, and execution for a full redesign.
+My goal was to create a modular system that would improve usability for vendors while dramatically reducing internal content maintenance.

 Discovery